 24%Poor credit score, high debt-to-income ratio

-36%Very poor credit score, extremely high debt-to-income ratio
+36%Very poor credit score, extremely high debt-to-income ratio, significant credit card debts

-The table above shows different interest rates for debt consolidation loans based on credit scores and debt-to-income ratios.
+The table above shows different interest rates for debt consolidation loans based on credit scores, debt-to-income ratios, and annual percentage rates related to credit card debts.

-• Scenario 1 – A borrower with an excellent credit score and low debt-to-income ratio is likely to receive a lower interest rate, such as 6%.
+• Scenario 1 – A borrower with an excellent credit score and low debt-to-income ratio will likely receive a lower interest rate, such as 6%.

 • Scenario 2 – A borrower with a good credit score and moderate debt-to-income ratio receives a higher interest rate, such as 12%.